 Returning from Rome she became the Assistant Professor of Sacred Liturgy at St. Patrick’s Seminary in Menlo Park and later a member of Notre Dame’s Kenyan Province as a guide and teacher of novices who came from throughout Africa.

-Now liturgy coordinator at San Carlos Cathedral in Monterey, she says, “These are the most generous, appreciative, devoted, faithful parishioners.
+About her work as liturgy coordinator at San Carlos Cathedral in Monterey, she says, “These are the most generous, appreciative, devoted, faithful parishioners.
 They welcomed me with open arms.
 They drop everything to help in a liturgical ministry.
 For the Holy Week/Easter Tridium, two adults, a teen and I were a team coordinating everything.
 It is so rewarding to be able to work with these generous people.”

 This enthusiastic appreciation is mutual.
 One parishioner and friend, Valerie Moulé says, “She is the absolute best!
 She makes our liturgies come alive through her creative ideas, and involves parishioners in both planning and execution.
 She offers exceptional workshops.
 People are amazed at how much they learn, and how she makes the topic so interesting and understandable.
 Another special talent is her beautiful singing voice which we always look forward to hearing.”

-At this time of Jubilee Sr. Sharon is especially grateful for the trust that the community has had in her to follow rather unusual paths: to work in liturgy when most were teaching, to study in Rome, to recognize that her gifts would be available to the local churches, to teach in a seminary, helping to form priests and pastors.
+At this time of her Jubilee Sr. Sharon was especially grateful for the trust that the community has had in her to follow rather unusual paths: to work in liturgy when most were teaching, to study in Rome, to recognize that her gifts would be available to the local churches, to teach in a seminary, helping to form priests and pastors.